 We do not administer funding programs.
-The Victorian Department of Education and Training and Commonwealth Department of Education can guide you on the different funding arrangements available in Victoria.
+The Victorian Department of Education and the Commonwealth Department of Education can guide you on the different funding arrangements available in Victoria.

 For more information, see:

-For more information about the Department of Education and Training's (Vic) Skills First - VET Funding Contracts, see:
+For more information about the Department of Education's (Vic) Skills First VET Funding Contracts, see: